ralph1786/FindMeAPetFriend/README.md

 The last dependency fetch-jsonp is used specifically for the api.

-Once you have project in you computer open the terminal and write npm install
+Once you have the project in you computer open the terminal and write npm install
 To install the node_modules folder